What Xi Jinping doesn’t understand about capital markets

 But stock markets tend to march to their own tune.
 When China’s leaders promise GDP will grow 5% that year, it magically does.
 But they cannot issue a diktat that requires healthcare stocks to rise by the same amount in a given year.
 Not even Nostradamus could micro-manage his way to that kind of success.

 Overseas, the problem is magnified.
-Where Beijing has built a leading position in key sectors (wind turbines, solar panels, possibly electric vehicles), it is by subsidising them at home, before flooding foreign markets with low-cost goods that often kill foreign rivals.
+Where Beijing has built a leading position in key sectors (wind turbines, solar panels, possibly electric vehicles), it has been by subsidising them at home, before flooding foreign markets with low-cost goods that often kill foreign rivals.

 Xi-Jinping-alone-China-2024-Reuters-960.jpg